-Smile!
-It’s a smile!
+Smile.
+It’s a smile.
 You wear a smile, you can give someone a smile, or favour them with a smile, and smiles are on your lips.
-Harry basked in his moment of inspiration for a moment.
+Harry basked in his moment of inspiration.
 I’m really rather proud of that.

-A splitting pain erupted in his head.
-Harry clapped his free hand to his face.
+A splitting pain erupted in his head and Harry clapped his free hand to his face.
 I was wrong?

 ‘No,’ the sphinx said.
 ‘I was just curious.’